Antergos/Cnchi/README.md

 **Graphical Installer for Antergos Linux**

 You are viewing the `master` branch.

+## Current Status
 This is the latest, officially released version of Cnchi, AKA: **Cnchi Stable**.

 |Development Stage|Version| Code State|
 ----------------- | -------------- | -------- |